-Late Qing/Republican Guangdong Chaozhou Fengxi (枫溪) Porcelain
+Late Qing and Republican-Era Guangdong Chaozhou Fengxi (枫溪) Porcelain

 Emergence of the Fengxi Porcelain Industry

-Fengxi type inglaze wares produced in Vietnam |
+Fengxi type in-glaze wares produced in Vietnam | |

-Characteristics and type of Fengxi Porcelain wares
+Characteristics and Types of Fengxi Porcelain

 An example showing the yellowish glaze which has faint fine crackles.
 The unglaze foot ring showed the paste to be less dense, slightly grainy and has a yellowish tone. |